 - Students and staff can purchase discounted RATs and P2 masks on campus, with limited access to free RATs and P2 masks for students meeting these support criteria.

-- The University continues to strongly encourage individuals to remain up to date with their vaccinations but does not require evidence of vaccination in order to access campus.
-There are some circumstances under public health orders and in some host workplaces where vaccination is required.
+- The University strongly encourages individuals to remain up to date with vaccinations for COVID-19 and other infectious illnesses, such as influenza, but does not require evidence of vaccination in order to access campus.*

 Keeping COVIDSafe on campus